jhpyle/docassemble/_docs/docker.md

 along with its primary drive, without affecting the drive with the **docassemble** data.

+## <a name="password loss"></a>If you lose your admin password

+If you cannot log into your **docassemble** server because you forgot the password of your account with `admin` privileges, it is possible to go in through the back end to change the password.
+This is complicated by the fact that passwords are encrypted.

+In order to change the password of your user with `admin` privileges, you will need to know the password of another account on your server, even if it is an unprivileged account.
+If you don't know the password of any other account, you can register as a new user.

+The following instructions assume that you have not configured **docassemble** to use an external SQL database, and you are using the default configuration, which is that there is a SQL database inside the Docker container named `docassemble`.

+Use `docker exec` to get a command line inside your container.
+(If you don't know how to do this, see the [troubleshooting] section.)

+Then do:

+{% highlight text %}
+# su postgres
+$ psql docassemble
+{% endhighlight %}

+Now you should have a `#` prompt inside of `psql`, so that you can issue SQL commands.

+First, find out the user ID of the user whose password you know, as well as the user ID of the user with administrative privileges whose password you want to change.

+{% highlight text %}
+# select id, email from "user"
+{% endhighlight %}

+Then, get the encrypted password of that user (assuming the ID is `15`):

+{% highlight text %}
+# select password from user_auth where user_id=15;
+{% endhighlight %}

+Now that you know the encrypted version of the known password, you can change the password of the admin user to that encrypted password (assuming the ID of the user with `admin` privileges is `1`).

+{% highlight text %}
+# update user_auth set password='$2b$12$B5WscXrNatMg/0mMGU63VuY8NPN6IFY7MmhFocKGGU86OXFryLuDi' where id=1;
+{% endhighlight %}

+Now, you should be able to log in as the user with `admin` privileges using the known password.

+Note that the passwords are encrypted using the [`secretkey`] as a "salt," so the encrypted version of a password will vary from server to server.

 ## <a name="recovery"></a>Recovery from backup files

 When you are using [data storage], you can do `docker stop -t 600` on